UKPLab/sentence-transformers/README.md

 ```
 model = SentenceTransformer('./my/path/to/model/')
 ```
-Note: It is important that a / or \ is the path, otherwise, it is not recognize as a path.
+Note: It is important that a / or \ is the path, otherwise, it is not recognized as a path.

 You can also host the training output on a server and download it:
  ```